hackforla/incubator/documentation/Setting-Up-Incubator-Environment.md

 For the incubator environment, one should have their aws credentials, terraform, and terragrunt setup.

 ## 1.)
 Clone the repo
-Clone the incubator repo from here https://github.com/hackforla/incubator using your preferred method.
+Clone the incubator repo from here https://github.com/hackforla/incubator using preferred method.
 ```sh
 git clone https://github.com/hackforla/incubator
 ```